-- The program begins and ends in the village of Litochoro in the foothills of Mt.
-Olympus.
+- Starting and finishing point of the tour is the village of Litochoro in the foothills of Mount Olympus.

 Period of Operation: End / Mid May to October